 Any improvements in public rights-of-way or on public lands shall be subject to the requirements of section 18-3 of the Revised General Ordinances, "Requirements and Specifications for Street Openings."
 If the developer has posted a performance guaranty pursuant to subsection 21-59.3 above, then the total cost of completely restoring the public right-of-way or public land shall be included as a component of that performance guaranty, and the Township shall accept that performance surety required by subsection 18-3.5b.

-§ 21-59.16 Performance Guaranty for Site Restoration.

-In the event that an applicant for a major subdivision or site plan which is proposed to be constructed over a period of time in excess of one year decides to proceed with the installation or construction or required on-site, off-site and/or off-tract improvements prior to an application for final approval, the applicant shall be required to post a performance guaranty to restore the site to a safe and sanitary condition in order to protect the interests of the public pursuant to N.J.S.A.
-40:55D-39D.
-The amount of the guaranty shall be 15% of the estimated cost of the improvements.
-Restoration of the site shall take place if the applicant ceases work on the site for a period of 18 months and has been notified in writing by the Township of the intent to invoke the performance guaranty in order to begin restoration of the site.
-The notice of intent shall take place after 12 months of no substantial work on the site.

 Explanatory Statement